Howard Werth: Biography

 In 1972, Werth and Trevor Wiliams decided to disband Audience to pursue other projects.
-Werth recorded his first solo album, King Brilliant, in late 1972 as "Howard Werth and the Moonbeams".
+Werth recorded his first solo album, King Brilliant, in late 1972 as "Howard Werth and the Moonbeams", although the record is dated 1975.
 At the same time he was approached by The Doors to step in as a replacement for the late Jim Morrison.
 After a period of rehearsals in London, Ray Manzarek made the decision for The Doors not to continue without Morrison.
 It was an amicable split and, later on, Werth worked with Manzarek in Hollywood, some of which led to Werth's next album Six Of One and Half a Dozen of the Other.
 This was originally released on Howard's own METAbop! label, in conjunction with Jake Riviera, Elvis Costello’s manager and business partner, the man who started Stiff Records.

 During his time in West Coast America, Werth worked extensively with Captain Beefheart’s Magic Band.

 When Werth returned to the UK he created a new label, 4D Light followed by Luminous Records, for his future releases.

 Although not shelving his solo projects Audience reunited in 2004.
 With Keith Gemmell and Trevor Williams went back on the road, gigging in Germany, Italy, Canada and the UK, replacing Tony Connor with drummer/vocalist John Fisher (born 8 December 1960, Buxton, Derbyshire) and recording a live album Alive & Kickin' & Screamin' & Shoutin’ for Eclectic Records.

 After John Fisher died from pancreatic cancer on 27 September 2008, Audience recruited Letz Zep drummer Simon Jeffrey.

 Audience re-emerged again when they played London's 100 Club in March 2013 which will be followed by a short UK tour later in the year but Werth, along with bassist Trevor Williams, has been performing on & off with blues rock band Blue Pulse since 2009.